Strict Threshold for a Protection Visa

 - While the Member accepted that the applicant might continue to face some pressure from family members to marry, the member was not satisfied that there is a real chance she would be forced to marry against her will or that she would face physical harm or serious or significant harm of any kind from members of her family or anyone else for choosing to remain single.

-- While the Member accepted that it might be more common and socially acceptable for single women to reside with members of their family members in India and cultural norms might mean that single women who had lived alone faced some low level discrimination, the Member was not in possession of any evidence which suggested that educated women who were able to support themselves were unable to live independently in India or that single women who had chosen to live independent of their families faced a real chance of suffering serious or significant harm from family members or anyone else in India.
+- While the Member accepted that it might be more common and socially acceptable for single women to reside with members of their family members in India and cultural norms might mean that single women who had lived alone faced some low-level discrimination, the Member was not in possession of any evidence which suggested that educated women who were able to support themselves were unable to live independently in India or that single women who had chosen to live independent of their families faced a real chance of suffering serious or significant harm from family members or anyone else in India.

 - While it might be that members of her family were not happy with her decision to come to Australia alone, she had returned to India twice and there was no suggestion that she had been rejected or abused by family members during those visits because she had chosen to live independently in a foreign country.
-Nor was there any evidence which suggested that any member of her family had attempted to prevent her from returning to Australia.
+Nor was there any evidence that suggested that any member of her family had attempted to prevent her from returning to Australia.

 Tribunal’s Decision: The Tribunal was not satisfied the applicant would be forced to marry against her will or that she would face physical harm or serious or significant harm from members of her family for choosing to remain single.
 In other words, the Tribunal held that there was no well-founded fear of persecution and therefore affirmed the original decision of the Department.